mito-ds/saga/RESEARCH.md

 Two notes on the above:
 - Github already does this, somehow (e.g. https://github.com/ethereum/eth2.0-specs/pull/1308/files).
 I suspect when they notice an delete and then insert on the same line, they just find where the lines differ.
 This is a less robust version of my proposal, I think.
 - Github has a bunch of examples we can use to find nice heuristics!

+## Give type definitions of version control functions

+For a given file type F, we have a function get_operations(F, F'), which returns a list of operations (on file F) that get form F to F'.

+etc etc